It’s the location of our English Language School in Ireland, and a great place for you to study English.

 It has all the ingredients to create a cosy environment, where studying can be relaxing and tasty.

-Designed by Irish architect Thomas Newenham Deane and established in 1877 by the Dublin Science and Art Museum Act, the National Library of Ireland contains the most comprehensive collection of Irish documentation in the world.
+best library to study in Dublin, designed by Irish architect Thomas Newenham Deane and established in 1877 by the Dublin Science and Art Museum Act, the National Library of Ireland contains the most comprehensive collection of Irish documentation in the world.

 It’s a reference library, meaning it doesn’t lend – therefore giving you the perfect excuse to take a seat inside to study in a place of heritage.